 |

-Our online Lua Binding Generator is a good starting point when it comes to building your own Lua bindings, thus enabling LSP pages and Lua scripts to call your own C functions.
+Our online Lua Binding Generator is a good starting point for building your own Lua bindings.
+These bindings enable LSP pages and Lua scripts to call your own C functions.

-The following documentation is for writing manually crafted Lua bindings.
-Manually crafted bindings are preferred for more complex interactions such as interactions with objects on the C side.
-The Lua book provides a great introduction in how to design Lua bindings.
+This page explains how to write manual Lua bindings, which are preferred for complex interactions such as working with objects on the C side.
+The Lua book provides a good introduction to designing Lua bindings.

-The following tutorial covers how to write a Lua interface to a C object.
-You can use the same method for exporting a C++ class to Lua.
-The tutorial also shows how to release the global mutex for C functions that may take some time to complete, thus enabling the web server to accept other HTTP requests while the C function is running.
+This tutorial shows how to write a Lua interface to a C object.
+You can use the same method to export a C++ class to Lua.
+The tutorial also shows how to release the global mutex for C functions that may take some time to complete, enabling the web server to accept other HTTP requests while the C function is running.

 The tutorial requires that you have an understanding of Lua user data and Lua metatables as described in the Lua book.
 An older version of the book is available online where you can read the two sections Object-Oriented Access and metatables.